 In truth, comparisons like Big Sur and Jose Ignacio do Comporta a disservice.
 It’s still laid-back, local and un-showy, and there is no use asking for almond milk here.
 For first-timers lured by the promise of Portugal’s chicest beach town, the town itself can feel remarkably underwhelming.
-Yet give it some times, and it’s one of those places that begins to unravel its secrets.
+Yet give it some time, and it’s one of those places that begin to unravel its secrets.

 “Just last week I went for a picnic with friends to a secret beach that felt so wild and remote, there were only 4 or 5 other people.
 It was in Brejos da Carregueira, an upmarket residential area, and we had to walk through rice fields to get there, which was so beautiful.
 Only local residents have access to this beach and the sea here felt even bluer, and the sand even whiter.
 Even after going for 10 years, you can discover these secrets that only the locals know.”